icssc/ZotMeal/docs/Frontend.md

 # Backend Integration

-ZotMeal leverages a tRPC backend, which queries a local Postgres database.
+PeterPlate leverages a tRPC backend, which queries a local Postgres database.
 This database has cron jobs run on it that pull CampusDish data daily and weekly for dishes and events.

 Most of the tRPC calls in the frontend (as of writing) are performed in the `side.tsx` file (Side component).
 For more information on the tRPC functions, check out `docs/Serverless Functions.md`, `docs/tRPC Procedures`, and the `packages/api/src` folder.